Daremonic/payswitch-docs/payswitcher-cloud/payment-methods-setup/test-credentials.md

 ---
-description: Key to configure and test different connectors in Hyperswitch
+description: Key to configure and test different connectors in PaySwitcher
 ---

 # 🔑 Test Credentials